 There is a ying and yang balance to innovation.
-A great design concept needs feasibility testing through a rigorous business model.
+A great design concept needs feasibility testing and a rigorous business model.
 A great business strategy needs emotional resonance from user-centred design.
-Both business and design also need the technology to bring the idea to life.
+Both business and design also need technology to bring their ideas to life.

 Generalists: Polymath Strategists